gliu2k/SAP-Datasphere/SAC/Planning/Index.md

 ![alt text](/SAC/Planning/images/VDT.png)

 # 4. Data Locks
-This is a very critical step during planning.
+This is a very **critical** step during planning.

 Before starting the planning procedure, we must assign the ownership to the data(cells) and lock all the cells.
 ![alt text](/SAC/Planning/images/LOCK1.png)

-Only the owners, like the CIOs or IT managers in this case, can unlock the data and start the forecasting on the IT expense.
+Only the owners, like the CIOs or IT managers in this case, can unlock the data/cells and do the data forecasting on the IT expense.
 ![alt text](/SAC/Planning/images/LOCK2.png)

 # 5. Calendar
 All the **Jobs** for the data(either master or transaction) loading and **Data Actions** can be grouped and scheduled in **Calendar**.

-They can be scheduled or triggered on event.
+They can be scheduled or triggered on events.

 ![alt text](/SAC/Planning/images/C1.png)